I got a hell of a lot

 - Lyrical Dissonance:

 - "Put Out the Fire", a cheery pop-rock tune...
 And the lyrics are told from the perspective of a man who used his gun against everyone he had a problem with, including his unfaithful lover and his neighbor she was having an affair with, alluding to the murder of John Lennon.

 - "Under Pressure" is an incredibly upbeat and cheery song with lyrics such as "It's the terror of knowing what this world is about / Watching some good friends scream 'let me out'".

 - Musical Squares: The cover has the band's faces in multi-coloured squares.

-- New Sound Album: The album went further into synthesized dance music than The Game (Queen).
-This turned out to be more polarizing, that by The Works they returned a bit into the classic sound while retaining the new direction.
+- New Sound Album: The album went further into synthesized dance music than The Game, with prominent funk and disco elements.
+This turned out to be more polarizing, and for The Works, they returned a bit into the classic sound while retaining the new direction.

 - Special Guest: David Bowie sang a duet with Freddie Mercury for "Under Pressure".

 - Stock Footage: Old footage from films and other places was used in the music video "Under Pressure".

 - Three Minutes of Writhing: The music video for "Body Language ↑⬱" consists primarily of scantily-clad women slowly and sensually moving around in a sauna, which got it banned from MTV.